Differences from Jenkins

 If you use a tool like Docker in your workflow, you will likely also want to run it on CI.
 Jenkins doesn’t provide any built-in support for this, and it is up to you to make sure it is installed and available within your build environment.

-circle.yml file.
-See our in-depth Docker doc for more info.
+config.yml file.
+See the Choosing an Executor Type and Docker documents for more info.

 Jenkins normally runs your build in an ordinary directory on the build server, which can cause lots of issues with dependencies, files, and other state gathering on the server over time.
 There are plugins that offer alternatives, but they must be manually installed.

-If you run builds on your own hardware with CircleCI Enterprise, running all builds in containers allows you to heavily utilize the hardware available to run builds.
+If you run builds on your own hardware with CircleCI, running all builds in containers allows you to heavily utilize the hardware available to run builds.

 It is possible to run multiple tests in parallel on a Jenkins build using techniques like multithreading, but this can cause subtle issues related to shared resources like databases and filesystems.

 CircleCI lets you increase the parallelism in any project’s settings so that each build for that project uses multiple containers at once.
 Tests are evenly split between containers allowing the total build to run in a fraction of the time it normally would.
 Unlike with simple multithreading, tests are strongly isolated from each other in their own environments.
-You can read more about parallelism on CircleCI here.
+You can read more about parallelism on CircleCI in the Running Tests in Parallel document.